a neurological condition with immune system involvement

-There is no known cure for this condition but environmental medicine specialists agree that the most effective treatment is the avoidance of chemicals and other triggers (ie mold, electromagnetic waves, etc.) and the adoption of a healthy lifestyle which may include an organic food rotation diet, regular sauna treatment, nutritional supplements, and quality sleep.
-In addition, adopting practices like yoga, meditation and working on eliminating negative thought patterns using neuro-linguistic programming can be helpful in reducing the stress response.
+There is no known cure for this condition but environmental medicine specialists agree that the most effective treatment is the avoidance of chemicals and other triggers (ie mold, electromagnetic waves, etc.), the adoption of a healthy lifestyle which may include an organic food rotation diet, regular sauna treatment, nutritional supplements, and quality sleep, and the Dynamic Neural Retraining System™ or Gupta Brain Retraining Program.
+In addition, adopting practices like yoga, tai chi and meditation can be helpful in reducing the stress response.
 While lowering a person’s “total toxic load” may result in decreased reactivity, practicing avoidance is a huge challenge in our chemically addicted culture today.

 Adding insult to injury with this illness, is the fact that loved ones find it difficult to comprehend and may be unwilling or unable to change their lifestyles to accommodate those who are afflicted.
 It is common for people with chemical sensitivity to be labeled as neurotic, complainers, lazy, crazy, or some other derogatory adjective, reflecting a poor understanding of the illness and a lack of compassion for those whose experience is outside the general realm of understanding.
 Not just limited to family and friends, the treatment we receive from our peers, co-workers, employers, doctors, and community-at-large can be extremely ostracizing.
 This lack of understanding and mislabeling of a person’s coping behavior can even extend to within the chemically sensitive community.